Radiant in the darkness: Caravaggio 2025

 There is no more diverse an organization in the world than the Catholic Church.
 Not only do Catholics come from different countries and races and language groups, but the Church includes saints of different historical periods, the great cloud of witnesses mentioned by the letter to the Hebrews last week.
 The martyrs of first century Rome, of seventeenth century Japan, of 20th century Spain and Mexico, and, in our still-young century, of Turkey, Pakistan, Kenya, Nigeria, France and elsewhere could not have been more different culturally or socially, yet they all shared a belief in Catholicism so strong they were willing to die for it.
 People have indeed come, as the Lord says, from the east and from the west, from the north and from the south to the table in the kingdom of God, around which we gather this morning.

-Continue reading “A Church of all nations”
+Continue reading “A Church of all nations: homily for the twenty-first Sunday of Ordinary Time”

 Holy Saturday